fscorrupt/awesome-stars/README.md

 ## Python

+- [soggy8/music-downloader](https://github.com/soggy8/music-downloader) - 🎵 Search Spotify and download music from YouTube to your Navidrome server with automatic metadata tagging
 - [the-useless-one/pywerview](https://github.com/the-useless-one/pywerview) - A (partial) Python rewriting of PowerSploit's PowerView
 - [cenodude/CrossWatch](https://github.com/cenodude/CrossWatch) - Synchronize your data across Plex, Jellyfin, Emby, SIMKL, Trakt,  MDBlist, and more.
 Keep your movies and shows in sync, no matter where you watch.
 - [FuzzyGrim/Yamtrack](https://github.com/FuzzyGrim/Yamtrack) - A self hosted media tracker.